Testing Your Loop Instance

 - Test the Returns Workflow

 - Create a test order in Shopify

-- Find and select returns portal in the lower left-hand corner of Loop admin.
+- Select Returns Portal in the lower left-hand corner

-- Copy the order number and zip code from the order created above and paste it into the customer returns portal.
+- Copy the order number and zip code from the Shopify test order

 - Move your test order through the Loop Returns flow

 - Submit return to view the confirmation page

 - Review the returns confirmation email sent to your inbox to make sure your email notifications are coming through as desired according to your Loop Notification Settings

 Note: when making major portal changes, Loop recommends testing all four return outcomes (store credit, refund, exchange and shop now - if applicable)

 We typically recommend testing the following Return Outcomes end-to-end to ensure each is accounted for correctly: